codingsoo/codingsoo.github.io1/pages/docker_kubernetes/kubernetes_basic.md

 1. To start using your cluster, you need to run the following as a regular user: [content 1]
 2. Then you can join any number of worker nodes by running the following on each as root: [content 2]

-Copy and paste [content 1] to master node in regular user terminal and [content 2] to work node in root user terminal.
+Copy and paste [content 1] to master node in user terminal and [content 2] to work node in root user terminal.

 If you want to join another work nodes, type "kubeadm token create --print-join-command" on your master node to get [content 2] again.